run-ai/docs/docs/Researcher/cli-reference/runai-submit-mpi.md

 >  Define environment variables to be set in the container.
 To set multiple values add the flag multiple times (`-e BATCH_SIZE=50 -e LEARNING_RATE=0.2`) or separate by a comma (`-e BATCH_SIZE:50,LEARNING_RATE:0.2`).

 --git-sync string
 > Clone a git repository into the container running the job.
-The parameter shoiuld follow the syntax: 'source=REPOSITORY,branch=BRANCH_NAME,rev=REVISION,username=USERNAME,password=PASSWORD,taget=TARGET_DIRECTORY_TO_CLONE'.
+The parameter should follow the syntax: `source=REPOSITORY,branch=BRANCH_NAME,rev=REVISION,username=USERNAME,password=PASSWORD,taget=TARGET_DIRECTORY_TO_CLONE`.

 > Note that source=REPOSITORY is the only mandatory field

 --image string | -i string